25 Ways To Get Back On The Employment Ladder After Maternity Leave

 In that instance, you may decide to apply for a different role in a new company.

-Below are my top tips for getting back into the world of work which should help you get one step closer to securing your new dream position.
+Below are my top tips for getting back into the world of work after maternity leave which should help you get one step closer to securing your new dream position.

 Keep it to two pages and no longer.
 Most Recruiters and Hiring Managers stop reading after those first two pages.